 Rakuten (formerly Ebates) is a third-party website that offers cash back for shopping your favorite brands and stores.
 Outdoor brands like Osprey, Keen, Columbia and The North Face, as well as outdoor gear stores like Moosejaw and Dick’s Sporting Goods participate in the Rakuten cash back program.
 You can earn anywhere from 1-5% back just for clicking through Rakuten to the store of your choice, and then shopping like you normally would.
 If you use the affiliate link above you’ll receive an additional $10 off your first purchase of $25 or more.

 4. Rent Backpacking Gear

 If you’re going on your first ever backpacking trip renting gear is a great option, and it can save you a lot of money.
-There are a few companies that will ship a complete backpacking gear kit to you, but my favorite is Outdoors Geek.
+Check out your local outdoor outfitter to see if they have backpacking gear rentals.
+The big chains like REI and Sports Basement usually offer a rental program.
+There are also few companies that will ship a complete backpacking gear kit to you, but my favorite is Outdoors Geek.